In which state do I file for custody?

 If you already have a custody order from another state and you want to change it, you will likely have to file a petition to change (modify) that order in the state where it was originally issued.4

 If you’ve recently moved to or fled to Pennsylvania, a domestic violence organization or legal services agency in your area might be able to help.
 For a list of resources, please see our PA Places that Help page.
-You can also write to us to Ask A Question for more information.
+You can also write in with a question to our Email Hotline for more information.

 1 23 Pa.C.S.A. § 5402